n0t0rious/automated_newsletter/README.md

     1. Font:
     `export NEWSLETTER_FONT='/Path/to/UTF-8font/`.

-<sub> environments variables are required to be named exactly as show and are case sensitive</sub>
+<sub> environments variables are required to be named exactly as shown and are case sensitive</sub>
 # Functionality

 2 prompts when script is run: